-This Mexican Chocolate Chili was inspired from a dish from what was my favorite Mexican restaurant of all time, Casa Mia in Santa Monica Canyon, CA. While the restaurant is gone, the memory of their incredibly delicious Colorado chili lives on.
-This is extremely similar, though my version is a Mexican chocolate chili recipe.
+This Mexican Chocolate Chili was inspired from the Colorado Burrito from what was my favorite Mexican restaurant of all time, Casa Mia in Santa Monica Canyon, CA. While the restaurant is gone, the memory of their incredibly delicious Colorado chili lives on.

-Growing up, on Tuesday nights my dad would go on his weekly Sierra Club hike, I would go to gymnastics practice, and my mom and brother would go to one of the best Mexican restaurants of all time -- Casa Mia in Santa Monica Canyon, CA.
+Growing up, on Tuesday nights my dad would go on his weekly Sierra Club hike in the Santa Monica mountains, I would go to gymnastics practice, and my mom and brother would go to one of the best Mexican restaurants of all time -- Casa Mia in Santa Monica Canyon, CA.

 The Scene at Casa Mia

-Casa Mia was a dive and seconds from the ocean.
-The restaurant was very small and dark.
+Less than 5 minutes from the Palisades where we lived, Casa Mia was seconds from the ocean, though not on the beach.
+The restaurant was very small and dark -- one might call it a dive.
 With burgundy vinyl booths, each table had an old school, round red candle holder covered with a white "net."

 Just across from the tiny, full bar, stood the most awesome old jukebox ever, that played oldie after oldie.
 And from just about every table you could see the owner/cook, Joanne Livas, putting orders on the kitchen window shelf.